gnoejh/ComposeMaster/0_contents.md

 - Create a basic Kotlin project and write simple Kotlin programs.
 - Explore the structure of a basic Android project.

-## Week 2: Introduction to Compose and Setup
+## Week 2: Compose and Layout Basics

 **Topics:**
 - Overview of Jetpack Compose: What is it, why use it, declarative UI paradigm.